vplesko/OrbLang/docs/pages/control_flow_range.md

 ---
 # {{ page.title }}

 `range` instructions iterate a value on a given range.
-They can be used with a single, or both range bounds.
+There are a few possible usages.

 ```
     # 0, 1, 2, ..., 9